bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/callippus.md

 * Callippus introduced a system of 34 spheres to explain the motions of the heavenly bodies.
 * Other contributions of Callippus to mathematical astronomy included his observation of the inequality in the lengths of the seasons.

-Born about 370BC, Cyzicus, Asia Minor (now Turkey).
+Born about 370 BC, Cyzicus, Asia Minor (now Turkey).
 Died about 310 BC.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Callippus/)